 December 6, 2013 to January 25, 2014.
-Co-Curator with Jihyung Ha, Melanie Leikam, Ana Sofia Navarro, and Natalie Rock.
+Co-curated with Jihyung Ha, Melanie Leikam, Ana Sofia Navarro, and Natalie Rock.
 Figure One Exhibition Lab Space; Champaign, IL.

 The exhibition explored the past, present, and future of 116 N. Walnut Street in Champaign, IL, telling a narrative about the transformation of that space and its function from Artist – G.R.
 Grubb & Co. – Engravers, to the Old Main Bookshoppe, and finally to Figure One Gallery.
 The history of the space is revealed in video interviews with owners of previous businesses housed in the space.
 Oral histories from George Grubb and Steve Kysar commemorated their businesses and ways that they influenced the local community, while Harold Balbach gave a broader sense of local lore.